phisko/putils/README.md

 ## Utility classes

 * [Color & NormalizedColor](Color.md): helper classes to manipulate colors
-* [Directory](Directory.md): An abstraction to Unix and Windows directories, which lets you iterate through a directory and get information about each file.
 * [IniFile](IniFile.md): `.ini` file parser
 * [Observable](Observable.md): A minimalistic (but greatly sufficient) implementation of the Observer pattern.
 * [Point](Point.md): Simple abstraction to a 2D or 3D point.